 1. Pre-approval (Qualifying process)

 The lender (bank) will begin a pre-approval process for the business by evaluating the financial history and income of the business.
-In addition, the lender will investigate the existing debt of the business and the purpose for the loan.
+In addition, the lender will investigate the existing debt of the business and the purpose of the loan.
 Through a pre-qualifying process, the lender can gain a rough idea of how much the business would be able to borrow and the relative riskiness of the borrower.

 2. Loan application

 After the pre-qualifying process, the business must complete and submit a loan application.
 In the application, financial statements or similar documents dating back at least three years are generally required.
 This is to help ensure that the business can repay the loan.

 3. Review of the loan application package

 Once the application is submitted, a loan officer will review these due diligence documents.
 They will investigate things such as credit history, available collateral of the business, the current and projected income of the business, etc. A big part of the diligence process is the financial analysis.

 4. Loan underwriter/Loan committee

 If the loan request is deemed appropriate by the loan officer, a complete and formal credit application is submitted to a credit adjudicator or loan committee.
 The adjudicator reviews all relevant information and decides whether to approve or decline the loan.
 The process can take up to a week, and the business may be required to provide additional documentation during the review.

 5. Term sheet